markponce/viptutors-exam/README.md

 - [x] 10.
 Use Observables and Eloquent
 - [x] 11.
 Create custom command to update quantity of the products
 12. Add image for each product and use ftp server(should be applied in docker) for storage
 - [x] 13.
-Create scheduler to delete products with less than 10 quantity every monday midnight - routes/console.php
+Create scheduler to delete products with less than 10 quantity every monday midnight -
+See: routes/console.php
 - [x] 14.
 Use proper status code
 15. Share api used(postman, swagger, etc…) via readme
 - [x] 16.
 Dispatch cron job via event channel to send email every time product is created